 Don’t chase them into space if you don’t have the proper gear.
 Don’t chase them over big stretches of breached station if you don’t have space adapt or similar.

 One final tip I will give is to stay focused.
 Don’t get distracted and lose your partner.
-If HoS or someone says to stay with them then stay with them or tell them, you won’t do it so they can at least count you out.
+If HoS or someone tells you to stay with them or to follow them then do it.
+If you don’t want to do it (because I can’t force you) at least tell people.
+Don’t be silent or agree and then run off 2 seconds later.

-Don’t wander off the seconds they move away like you lack object permanence.
-Communicate and set goal for yourself and the team to achieve.
-This is me getting into HoS mode again, but give clear tasks for the team to complete.
+Communicate and set goal for yourself and the rest of team to achieve.
+This is me getting into HoS mode again, but give clear tasks for the team to complete like:

-“We need to secure cargo by mindshielding the crew.
-Then we need to search medbay maints."
+- “We need to secure cargo by mindshielding the crew."

 Then you can say:

 People usually want to help.
 They usually want to get things done.
-But you need to allow them by stating your intentions.
-By communicating properly.
+You need to allow it to happen by stating your intentions and by communicating properly.
 This also applies to the much coveted RP.